OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/extension-compatibility.md

 ---
-title: Azure DevOps and TFS Extension Version Compatibility
+title: Azure DevOps and Team Foundation Server Extension Version Compatibility
-description: This guide explains the Octopus extension versions that are compatible with different versions of Azure DevOps and TFS
+description: This guide explains the Octopus extension versions that are compatible with different versions of Azure DevOps and Team Foundation Server
 ---

 ## Octopus extension versions